 In addition, monetary awards will be presented to the these winners of the Grades 9-12 division.
 First place will receive $200, second place $100, and third place $75.
 The intent of the monetary award has been as an incentive and reward for high school entries.

 In addition to the participant awards the Science Fair offers awards to teachers/classrooms and schools.
-The first place winner in each division gets a $100 award for their classroom.
-This money can be spent on any science related materials or activities.
-The school that has the most participants receives a $500 cash award.
+The science teacher of the first place winner in each division receives a $100 award for their classroom.
+This money can be spent on any science-related materials or activities.
+The school that sends the most Award of Excellence-qualified projects receives a $100 participation award.